 She handed him the keys and gave him directions to her home.

 “I don’t know why I behaved so foolishly.
 It’s just.
-I don’t know, there’s something about you that makes me feel safe in a strange way.
+I don’t know, there’s something about you that makes me feel safe.
 Not like I want you to protect me but like it’s safe to tell you things.
 Like you’ll understand or at least hear things others are not able to.”